PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 df_customers.show()

-Execute the code in the third cell to load customer data into a Spark DataFrame.
+Execute the code to load customer data into a Spark DataFrame.
 After the code completes, you should see output which display the DataFrame schema and displays the top 20 rows of data.

 <img src="./images/media/image27.png"
 style="width:2.00058in;height:2.03774in" />